bonitasoft/bonita-doc/md/performance-tuning.md

 **Note:** For Performance edition only.
 :::

-This page contains information that you can use to tune the Bonita BPM Engine to get the best performance in your platform.
+This page contains information that you can use to tune the Bonita Engine to get the best performance in your platform.
 It assumes that you are familiar with Java threads, concurrent execution, XML, DB connection pools, your DB instance, cache policies, scheduling, connectors, network speed, I/O, Java Virtual Machine configuration, JTA and transaction management.
-You need to know how to install and configure Bonita BPM.
+You need to know how to install and configure Bonita.

 This information applies primarily to the Performance edition, though some details also apply to the Teamwork and Efficiency editions.